 Are there alternatives to root canal therapy?

-No. If our dentist recommends a root canal it is because he believes that the tooth can be saved.
+No. If our dentists recommends a root canal it is because they believes that the tooth can be saved.
 Often the only alternative to root canal therapy is a tooth extraction.

 Is having a tooth extracted a better option than a root canal?